Get insider access

 6+

-This keyboard uses a web-based utility for configuration that you can access on Nuphy's website.
+This keyboard uses a web-based configuration utility that you can access on Nuphy's website.

 This keyboard supports several additional features related to analog key settings, detailed below.
 Please note that many of these features seem to be in active development, and their exact behavior may change with future updates.